 Oh, and it’s free.

 The R for the Rest of Us online courses are designed to guide you through every step on your R journey.
 All courses combine combine video lessons with exercises for you to practice what you’re learning.
-And you get access to carefully curated resources so that you can learn more about any topic that piques your interest.
+You also get access to carefully curated resources so that you can learn more about any topic that piques your interest.
 And, if you need help along the way, you can post questions and get answers.

 Start here when you're just starting out.